Trump files $475 million defamation lawsuit against CNN

 The Associated Press

-NEW YORK (AP) - Former President Donald Trump on Monday sued CNN, seeking $475 million in damages, saying the network had defamed him in an effort to short-circuit any future political campaign.
+He's seeking 475-million dollars in damages, saying the network had defamed him in an effort to short-circuit any future political campaign.

 Numerous federal and local election officials in both parties, a long list of courts, top former campaign staffers and even Trump’s own attorney general have all said there is no evidence of the election fraud he alleges.